GTC BLOG POST

 Hourly billing

 (often called "ticking clock" billing) means you're charged for every email, phone call, and document review.
 This creates uncertainty: you never know the final cost until the work is complete.
-Hourly rates for tax consultants uk typically range from £200 to £500+ per hour in 2026, depending on seniority and location.
+Hourly rates for UK tax advisors typically range from £250 to £1,000+ per hour depending on seniority and location.

 Fixed fees